tiangua18cm/NL-AI-Query/Readme.md

 ## Future Updates

 - Support for different databases and AI models
-- Improved validation and security fo
+- Improved validation and security for generated code
+- Enhanced error handling and debugging